akshagu/simple_cross/README.md

 SimpleCross - a process that matches internal orders

-Overview:
+Overview: <br/><br/>
-	Accept/remove orders as they are entered and keep a book of resting orders Determine if an accepted order would be satisfied by previously accepted orders (i.e. a buy would cross a resting sell) Output (print) crossing events and remove completed (fully filled) orders from the book
+	Accept/remove orders as they are entered and keep a book of resting orders <br/><br/>
+	Determine if an accepted order would be satisfied by previously accepted orders (i.e. a buy would cross a resting sell) <br/><br/>

-Inputs:
+	Output (print) crossing events and remove completed (fully filled) orders from the book <br/><br/>

+Inputs:<br/><br/>
     A string of space separated values representing an action.
 The number of values is determined by the action to be performed and have the following
     format:

     ACTION [OID [SYMBOL SIDE QTY PX]]